UK Drone Laws 2018: Everything you need to know

-Our guide tells you all there is know about where you can and can’t fly a drone in the UK, as well as shedding light on new requirements to register certain drones in the UK and casting an eye forward to future safety tests that drone enthusiasts may be required to pass.
+Our guide tells you all there is know about where you can and can’t fly a drone in the UK, as well as shedding light on requirements to register certain drones in the UK and casting an eye forward to future safety tests that drone enthusiasts will be required to take.

-Before you fire up your new device, though, there are some rules and regulations you need to be aware of.
+Before you fire up your flying device, though, there are some rules and regulations you need to be aware of.
 The UK government recently announced measures that will require owners of drones over a certain weight to register their devices, as well as plans to bring in a test for new owners.
-The safety test requirement was in fact confirmed in November 2017 and should come into law in spring 2018.

 We’ve broken down the rules so you can go forth and fly your drone with confidence.
 Here’s all you need to know: